hide-irie/MICRO51/Submission.md

 4. People (including students) who shared your primary institution(s) in the last FOUR years.
 5. Other relationships, such as close personal friendship, that you think might tend to affect your judgment or be seen as doing so by a reasonable person familiar with the relationship.

-ÅgServiceÅh collaborations such as co-authoring a report for a professional organization, serving on a program committee, or co-presenting tutorials, do not themselves create a conflict of interest.
+"Service" collaborations such as co-authoring a report for a professional organization, serving on a program committee, or co-presenting tutorials, do not themselves create a conflict of interest.
 Co-authoring a paper that is a compendium of various projects with no true collaboration among the projects does not constitute a conflict among the authors of the different projects.

 On the other hand, there may be others not covered by the above with whom you believe a COI exists, for example, an ongoing collaboration which has not yet resulted in the creation of a paper or proposal.
 Please report such COIs; however, you may be asked to justify them.
 Please be reasonable.
 For example, you cannot declare a COI with a reviewer just because that reviewer works on topics similar to or related to those in your paper.
 PC Chairs may contact co-authors to explain a COI whose origin is unclear.